Is the Marijuana Lobby Trying to Buy Your Legislature and Your Votes?

 A man in Iowa who advocated for marijuana also died of cancer.
 In Australia, a little girl whose father had been treating her neuroblastoma with cannabis oil died in May.
 Receiving constant love, attention and kind wishes from others sent good vibes into the world, but no medical professional thought it had an effect on the cancer.

-We do not criticize the parents for trying alternative treatments; we just wish that advocacy not be used to further the agenda of legalization.
-We think it is wrong when the marijuana industry and lobbyists to give parents with very sick children false hope.
+We do not criticize the parents for trying alternative treatments.
+However, advocacy for these parents should not be used to further the agenda of legalization.

 When reading about the remarkable claims advocates of medical marijuana propose, please remember the placebo effect.
 We don’t know why placebos cure some people and not others.
 It could be the power of belief, or the result of a person’s own immune system having the ability to fight the disease.